Aridagawa

 Aridagawa (有田川町, Aridagawa-chō) is a town located in Arida District, in central Wakayama Prefecture, Japan.
-As of 30 November 2021, the town had an estimated population of 25,940 in 10680 households and a population density of 74 persons per km².
+As of 30 November 2021, the town had an estimated population of 25,940 in 10680 households and a population density of 74 persons per km^{2}.
 The total area of the town is 351.84 sqkm.

 Geography

 Aridagawa is located in the north-center of Wakayama prefecture, with the Aridagawa River running through the center of the town.
 Although there are some flatlands along the Aridagawa River, most of the town tends to be mountainous.